 Image credit: Frequent Miler

 Included with the card are (12) free Gogo Inflight wifi certificates provided.
-Transitioned cardholders do not incur an annual fee for the card in the first year (great because I just paid the Lifemiles fee) but in the second year it goes to $49 to keep the premium version.
-The Flexperks card pays for itself if those Gogo passes are an annual beneift and not a one-time offer, but due to limited details on the entire transition I cannot confirm this is the case.
+Transitioned cardholders do not incur an annual fee for the card in the first year (great because I just paid the Lifemiles fee) but in the second year, it goes to $49 to keep the premium version.
+The Flexperks card pays for itself if those Gogo passes are an annual benefit and not a one-time offer, but due to limited details on the entire transition, I cannot confirm this is the case.

-It is sad to see the Lifemiles card go, especially since I had not accrued many miles yet or gotten to know the bank before it’s departure.
-However, the offer to transition with a low threshold and high bonus are money back in my pocket and make me a very happy client.
+It is sad to see the Lifemiles card go, especially since I had not accrued many miles yet or gotten to know the bank before its departure.
+However, the offer to transition with a low threshold and high bonus is money back in my pocket and make me a very happy client.

 Did you have this card?
 Have you replaced it with the new Banco Popular Lifemiles Vuela card?